Timheri man attempts suicide after stabbing reputed wife - Guyana Chronicle

 A 22-year-old woman is now battling for her life after she was stabbed to her neck on Thursday evening by her reputed husband who later attempted suicide after the confrontation in the compound of the Elim Christian Fellowship Church, Timehri Public Road, East Bank Demerara (EBD).

-The couple were identified as Sheria Khalil called ‘Sherry’ and her reputed husband 24-year old Clifton Richmond called ‘Steve’.
+The couple were identified as Sheria Khalil called ‘Sherry’ and her reputed husband, 24-year old Clifton Richmond called ‘Steve’.

-Enquiries disclose that the woman, a bank teller and the man a minibus conductor, lives together at Timehri Public Road, EBD, with the woman’s parents.
+Police said the woman, a bank teller and the man, a minibus conductor, live together at Timehri Public Road, EBD, with the woman’s parents.

 On the day of the incident the two made plans to meet up at the woman’s place of work, however, on his arrival the woman was not there.